sa-mw-dach/devspaces-demo/README.md

 * OpenShift GitOps

 ### Needed Workspaces:

-This project uses a custom created Universal Developer Image, which is provided in [this GitHub Repository](https://github.com/gmodzelewski/quarkus-developer-image).
+This project uses a custom created Universal Developer Image, which is provided in the `developer-image` folder.

 The whole topology consists of 3 namespaces, the devspaces namespace containing the OpenShift Dev Spaces (CheCluster) instance, the devspaces-image namespace containing the quarkus developer image pipeline and the devspaces-demo namespace containing this project.

 * Create Namespaces